-Equipping the RBA for a dynamic climate risk and transition response is a submission to the Commonwealth Treasury Review of the RBA, from CPD’s Sustainable Economy Program.
+Equipping the RBA for a dynamic climate risk and transition response is a submission to the Commonwealth Treasury Review of the RBA, from the Centre for Policy Development’s Sustainable Economy Program.

-The report recommends that the RBA review update the central bank’s legislative mandate to consider sustainability, climate risks and opportunities, and the maintenance of net zero carbon emissions.
+The RBA review submission recommends the RBA review update the central bank’s legislative mandate to consider sustainability, climate risks and opportunities, and the maintenance of net zero carbon emissions.

 Short of a full legislative update, the submission also suggests other ways the government can clarify its expectations around the interactions between monetary policy, climate policy, and fiscal policy.